savonet/liquidsoap/doc/content/language.md

 Patterns
 --------

-As explained earlier, you can use several contructions to extract data from structured values such as `let [x, y] = l` and etc. These constructions are called _patterns_.
+As explained earlier, you can use several constructions to extract data from structured values such as `let [x, y] = l` and etc. These constructions are called _patterns_.

 Patterns allows to quickly access values nested deeply inside structured data in a way that remains pretty intuitive when